SkeldJS/Hindenburg/README.md

 It also allows you to force players to have the same mods and the host of the room that they join.

-## Starting
+## Installing
 Installation instructions can be found on this page: [docs/Installing.md](https://github.com/edqx/Hindenburg/blob/master/docs/Installing.md)

 ## Configuration
 Configuration documentation can be found in [docs/Configuration.md](https://github.com/edqx/Hindenburg/blob/master/docs/Configuration.md)

 ## Plugins
-For instructions regarding writing your own plugins, see [docs/Writing Plugins.md](https://github.com/edqx/Hindenburg/blob/master/docs/Writing%20Plugins.md)
+For instructions regarding installing plugins, see [docs/Installing Plugins.md](https://github.com/SkeldJS/Hindenburg/blob/master/docs/Installing%20Plugins.md).
+For information on writing your own plugins, see [docs/Writing Plugins.md](https://github.com/edqx/Hindenburg/blob/master/docs/Writing%20Plugins.md)